scozv/tango/en/linear/index.md

 <a name="list"></a>
 # Linear Algorithm
-We put some algortithms on linear collection into `List.*`.
+We put some algorithms on linear collection into `algo.linear.*`.
-To use linear collection type, please go to `T.Stack`, `T.LinkedList`...
+To use linear collection type, please go to `algo.type.Stack`, `algo.type.LinkedList`...

-A overview of time complexity laies below:
+A overview of time complexity is listed below:

 Call | Time Complexity
 :----|:---: